netascode/ansible-dc-vxlan/roles/dtc/create/README.md

 Role Name
 =========
-cisco.nac_dc_vxlan.validate
+cisco.nac_dc_vxlan.dtc.create

-This role is used to validate service model data against the following:
+This role is used to create and update NDFC state based on service model data changes.

-* Service Model Data Schema
-* Service Model Data Integrity Rules

 Requirements
 ------------